How To Maintain a Healthy Lawn & Landscape

 Lawns require the most water and maintenance of your landscape.
 To keep a Kentucky bluegrass lawn healthy throughout the summer months, it needs ¾ to 1” of water per week.
 To figure out how long to water, place three rain gauges or equal sized containers in your lawn.
 Place one near the irrigation head, one in the middle, and one at the outer range of the head.
 Turn on the sprinkler for a period of 15 minutes and measure the amount of water in each container and add them together.
 Divide that number by 3 to get the average amount of water in 15 minutes.
 If you measure a quarter of an inch of water in 15 minutes then you know that you will have to water for a total of 1 hour per week in order to get 1” of water on the lawn.
 If you have irrigation zones with different heads you will need to figure them separately to get the rate of water.
 For instance spray heads in a boulevard put out more water in a shorter amount of time than a rotary head in the middle of the lawn.
 Once you figure out the amount of time needed per week, split that up by 2 to 3 times per week.
 Watering less often for a longer period of time will drive moisture further into the ground and be better for the lawn.

 Trees and shrubs need far less water than the lawn.
 The number one killer of new trees and shrubs is over watering.
 Plants need oxygen in the soil to survive, if the soil is too wet the roots will rot and the plant will drown.
 The amount of water plants need depends on their size and location.
-A newly planted shade tree will need approximately 10 – 15 gallons of water every 2 weeks where as a smaller perennial may need a half of a gallon every 3 to 4 days.
+A newly planted shade tree will need approximately 5 to 7 gallons of water every 10 to 14 days where as a smaller perennial may need a one gallon every 7 days.
 Established plants have a larger root system and may not need any additional watering except for in times of severe drought.
 With these few tips you can create a healthier landscape and help conserve our precious water supply.